Skip to content

 Command What it does

-tf-analyze: Run Scan Force a fresh scan of the workspace.
+tf-analyze: Run Scan Force a fresh whole-workspace scan.

 tf-analyze: Clear Findings Wipe diagnostics and the Findings tree.